Research

 with Joaquin Varvasino

-This paper studies the roles of financial constraints and information frictions in enrollment and progression in higher education.
-Our results show that subsidies increase university access, peers enhance enrollment and match quality, and parental exposure to university causally affects children’s university enrollment.
-We build a dynamic structural model that quantifies these mechanisms and evaluates equity-oriented education policies.
+This paper studies the roles of financial constraints and information frictions on enrollment and progression in higher education.
+We use Chilean administrative data, allowing us to link students to their parents and their high school peers.
+Our empirical strategy exploits the massive entry of private universities during the 1980s to instrument parental educational achievement, panel data methods to estimate peer influence, and the staggered rollout of Free College from 2016 that generated exogenous variation to out-of-pocket fees.
+Results show that subsidies increase university access, peers enhance enrollment and match quality, and parental exposure to university causally affects children's university enrollment.
+We use these findings to inform a dynamic structural model that quantifies these mechanisms and evaluates equity-oriented education policies.